 Once you have building plans, you’ll build your coop, you will need to get some chicks.
 Don’t forget to consider if there are any predators in your area that might aim to harm your flock.
 If you have dogs, foxes, raccoons, or other predators in your area, you will need to make sure to provide a safe place for your hens.
 Chickens are especially susceptible to be preyed on at night, when they are most vulnerable.

-Backyard chickens usually lay eggs every 30 hours or so.
+The number of eggs you’ll get depends on a few different factors, including breed, weather, feed, etc. But generally, a healthy hen usually lays one egg every 30 hours or so.
 You can expect nearly one egg per chicken, per day.
 In the winter months, when the sun does not come out as long, the egg production will most likely slow down.

 Chicks should stay under a heat lamp for about 4-6 weeks, until they have enough feathers to keep them warm.
 During the winter months, keep a heat lamp in your chicken coop, especially if the temperature gets below freezing.